Book of Network Services

 Flow Network Security is a distributed, stateful firewall that enables granular network monitoring and enforcement between VMs running on the AHV platform as well as external entities they communicate with.

-The solution is applicable to the configurations below:
+The solution applies to the configurations below:

 Core Use Case(s):